thinkter/thinkter/README.md

 ### yoo :D
 I like computers, music and art!

-I like to record stuff on the side on my sony hdr-cx150e
+I like to record stuff on my sony hdr-cx150e

 ### moosik i've been listening to
 - Phrases by TOPAZ